dferruzzo/ESP32-C3-MPU9250-CPP/README.md

         - [x] TODO: store calibration parameters in NVS.
 - [ ] TODO: Create a function to read all raw data (accel, gyro, mag) at once.
 - [ ] TODO: Calculate the time spend in the previous  function.
-- [ ] TODO: Generate a physical output to measure frequency.
-- [ ] TODO: Organizar todas as calibrações.
+- [x] TODO: Organizar todas as calibrações.
 - [ ] TODO: Kalman filter.
 - [ ] TODO: sensor fusion.